-Volcann will engage in numerous public relations and marketing strategies.
+Hennep will engage in numerous public relations and marketing strategies.
 These will include engagement and support of local community activities as well as consultative participation in marijuana educational seminars.
-These services are intended to build market awareness of the Volcann brand, highlight the quality of our products, and encourage community objectives that reflect with which Volcann's wishes to be associated.
+These services are intended to build market awareness of the Hennep brand, highlight the quality of our products, and implement community objectives encouraged by Hennep's value system.